montymobile1/devdox-ai-encryption/README.md

 - Uses `cryptography.fernet.Fernet`
 - Derives a user-specific key using `PBKDF2HMAC` with SHA-256
 - Encrypts and decrypts both globally and per-user using base64 salts
-- Raises `ValueError` if no key is passed
+- Raises `MissingEncryptionKeyError` if no key is passed

 ---